Introduction

 Guideline on the merger from the case

-• In this case, it was stated that public interest clearly emerges as a vital and co-equal contender for this court’s attention in that regard.
+- In this case, it was stated that public interest emerges as a vital and co-equal contender for this court’s attention in that regard.

-• The court has directed Airtel to further increase its paid-up capital and issue ordinary shares to the extent of equity brought in by airtel Bangladesh ltd from its shareholder or other shareholding companies.
+- The court has directed Airtel to further increase its paid-up capital and issue ordinary shares to the extent of equity brought in by Airtel Bangladesh Ltd from its shareholders or other shareholding companies.

 LEGAL ADVICE ON MERGER AND ACQUISITION AT CLP

 The Barristers, Advocates, and lawyers at CLP in Gulshan, Dhaka, Bangladesh are highly CLP experienced in dealing with Mergers and Acquisitions.
-In addition to handling various issues related to domestic clients on a regular basis, it also has experience in consulting and assisting numerous international clients with utmost care and attention throughout their legal troubles.
+In addition to handling various issues related to domestic clients regularly, it also has experience in consulting and assisting numerous international clients with utmost care and attention throughout their legal troubles.
 For queries or legal assistance, please reach us at: